Underbank: History

 The Industrial Revolution led to rapid expansion in the area.
 Brick buildings began to replace the earlier timber frame in the late 18th century, and by the 19th century Little Underbank would contain a prestigious shopping district.
-Jeweller Jacob Winter would move his premises to the Underbank from nearby Lower Hillgate.
+Bench jeweler Jacob Winter would move his premises to the Underbank from nearby Lower Hillgate.
 Winter's jewellers would become notable for its clock, and hydraulically operated security features.

 The Underbank began to suffer from neglect, with traders complaining that the area was neglected in favour of Merseyway Shopping Centre, which opened in 1965.
-Other complaints included the lack of street lighting, lack of parking spaces and its untidy state.
-The area would become part of the newly designated Market Underbank Conservation Area in 1974.
+Other complaints included the lack of street lighting, parking spaces, and its untidy state.
+The area would become part of the newly-designated Market Underbank Conservation Area in 1974.

-In 2017, a grant of £1.8 million was secured through the National Lottery Heritage Fund, allowing Stockport Metropolitan Borough Council and the Stockport Heritage Trust to pursue the 'Rediscovering the Underbanks' project, aimed at breathing new life into the area.
-The streets cobbles were repaired, and buildings in the area were restored and refurbished.
+In 2017 a grant of £1.8 million was secured through the National Lottery Heritage Fund, allowing Stockport Metropolitan Borough Council (SMBC) and the Stockport Heritage Trust to pursue the 'Rediscovering the Underbanks' project, aimed at breathing new life into the area.
+The streets' cobblestones were repaired, and buildings in the area were restored and refurbished.
 The area would also see an influx of independent businesses, leading the area to be coined as 'Stockport's Soho'.